jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 The minimum required fields for the header comment are `Theme Name`, but it's useful to add data for `Theme URI`, `Author`, and `Author UR`.

-> Go ahead and create a new style.css file to your theme, and add the following fields as the header comment, replacing the field values with your own information:
+> **Do:** Go ahead and create a new style.css file to your theme, and add the following fields as the header comment, replacing the field values with your own information:

 ```css
 /*